Madhav703/Discord-OAuth2-Auto-Add-Bot/README.md

 ## Facing any Issues?

-- You can join our [support server](https://discord.gg/tCceWJARFq) for help and guidance.
+- You can join our [discord server](https://discord.gg/tCceWJARFq) for help and guidance.